keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/keptn-apps.md

 * You can define pre-deployment evaluations and tasks that must all complete successfully before the scheduler binds the pods to the nodes.
-  On information about how to disable the blocking functionality please refer to
+  For information about how to disable the blocking functionality, please refer to
   [this section](./keptn-non-blocking.md#keptn-non-blocking-deployment-functionality).
 * You can define post-deployment evaluations and tasks that run only after all the workloads have completed successfully.